Who needs positive parenting tips? What's the fuss about, anyway?

 Another crucial positive parenting tip is to provide what psychologists call "emotion coaching" -- talking with kids about their feelings, and discussing helpful strategies for handling emotionally difficult situations.

 By acting as an emotion coach, you reassure kids that you understand and respect them.
 You also provide them with the concrete support they need to develop strong self-regulation skills.
-Read more about emotion coaching here.
+Read more about emotion coaching in this Parenting Science article.

 It's easy to see how anger would undermine your efforts at positive parenting.
 But other negative emotions also pose a threat.
-For instance, even babies can recognize when we're feeling stressed out, and the stress is contagious.
+For instance, as I explain in another article, even babies can recognize when we're feeling stressed out, and the stress is contagious.

-In addition, check out these tips for teaching children to better understand the thoughts and feelings of other people.
+In addition, check out these Parenting Science tips for teaching children to better understand the thoughts and feelings of other people.

 Boeldt DL, Rhee SH, Dilalla LF, Mullineaux PY, Schulz-Heik RJ, Corley RP, Young SE, Hewitt JK.
 2012.
 The Association between Positive Parenting and Externalizing Behavior.
 Infant Child Dev.
 21(1):85-106.